thimmy687/Simple-MD2HTML/README.md

 ## Usage
 - Open the project with Visual Studio Code
 - Start the TypeScript-Compiler with [strg]+[shift]+[b]
--Start the Test-Runner with `npm test`
+- Start the Test-Runner with `npm test`

 ## Tests